VidarSoder/GameOfLife-In-React/saltgameoflife/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Can be played here : https://gameoflifetest.herokuapp.com/
+Can be played here : https://gameoflifetest.herokuapp.com/ (will be slow because of heroku not prioritizing apps not used often)

 ### `npm start`